Fahani/webrobocomp.github.io/page6.md

 Mentor: Pablo Bustos Backup mentor: Luis J. Manso

 ## 8\.
-Port of RoboComp’s math library, QMat, to Eigen3
+Port of RoboCompâ€™s math library, QMat, to Eigen3

 Long before Eigen was out there we wrote QMat, a linear algebra library written as a wrapper to other existing math libraries such as IPP or GSL or even our own code.
 QMat has a lot o nice methods and functions that we have written as we needed them and that are specially suited for our other core library InnerModel.
 InnerModel is class that holds and allows access to the kinematic tree used by most of the components in RoboComp.
 This tree represents the state of the robot and the world perceived by it.
 It can be displayed in 3D using OpenSceneGraph (see activity 11) and used to perform many importan calculations in robotics.
 In this activiy We would like to: